 A: Converting ordinary shares into ADRs must be done through a broker or an investment advisor.
-Should your broker have questions about this conversion process, please have him contact Bank of New York Mellon’s Issuance Department main desk: +1 212 815 4727.
+Should your broker have questions about this conversion process, please have him contact Citibank for more information.

 Q: What is an American Depositary Receipt?

 A: An ADR is a negotiable U.S. certificate representing ownership of shares in a non-U.S. corporation.
 ADRs are quoted and traded in U.S. dollars in the U.S. securities market.
-Also, the dividends are paid to investors in U.S. dollars.
 ADRs were specifically designed to facilitate the purchase, holding and sale of non-U.S. securities by U.S. investors, and to provide a corporate finance vehicle for non-U.S. companies.
 ADRs can be held in book-entry form or as a physical certificate.

 Q: What are the benefits of ADRs to U.S. investors?

 A: U.S. investors generally prefer to purchase ADRs rather than ordinary shares in the issuer’s home market because ADRs trade, clear and settle according to U.S. market conventions in U.S. dollars.
 One of ADRs’ main advantages is the facilitation of diversification into foreign securities.
 ADRs also allow easy comparison to securities of similar companies as well as access to price and trading information.
-ADR holders also appreciate dollar dividend payments (if applicable) and receiving corporate action notifications from the Bank of New York Mellon.
+ADR holders also receive corporate action notifications from Citibank.